ASD-Blueprint/desktop.gov.au/blueprint/security/system-security-plan.md

 ### System overview

-The CloudSystem leverages the Information Security Registered Assessors Program (IRAP) assessed Microsoft Azure and Office 365 platforms and their associated services.
+The CloudSystem leverages the Information Security Registered Assessors Program (IRAP) assessed Microsoft Azure and Microsoft 365 platforms and their associated services.
 The CloudSystem includes the following components to improve the security posture of a target Agency:

 * Cloud identity – Azure Active Directory (Azure AD) configuration including conditional access allowing log in from anywhere and appropriate security policies to be applied.
-* Office 365 – Configuration of Exchange Online, SharePoint Online, OneDrive for Business, Microsoft Teams, Microsoft Forms, Microsoft Whiteboard and Microsoft Planner allowing cloud-based file storage and collaboration.
+* Microsoft 365 – Configuration of Exchange Online, SharePoint Online, OneDrive for Business, Microsoft Teams, Microsoft Forms, Microsoft Whiteboard and Microsoft Planner allowing cloud-based file storage and collaboration.
 * Device management – Management of security and configuration profiles for enrolled devices including the testing against security baselines and confirmation of security compliance.
 * Applications – Delivery and configuration of applications appropriate to the user.
-* Security stack – Security configuration of Office 365 and endpoint devices to maximise compliance and minimise risk.
+* Security stack – Security configuration of Microsoft 365 and endpoint devices to maximise compliance and minimise risk.
 * Autopilot deployment – Configuration of Autopilot to allow for automated deployment (and redeployment when required) of devices with no user interaction.
 * Support – A flexible support model where system administration and Role Based Access Control (RBAC) is provided regardless of whether the support is carried out by in house staff, third party contractors or a managed service provider.